-Many artifacts plague existing records of tropical SST, including their extremely low resolution misidentification of true surface-dwelling species of foraminifers and the susceptibility of epipelagically secreted calcite to early diagenetic alteration in favor of artificially low SSTs (Douglas and Savin, 1975; Killingley, 1983; Schrag et al., 1995).
-Recent studies demonstrate that, under the correct geological circumstances, ancient carbonates (even highly metastable minerals) can be remarkably well preserved and yield δ^{18} O SSTs for the tropics that are significantly warmer than those provided by diagenetically suspect material (Wilson and Opdyke, 1996; Norris and Wilson, 1998; Wilson and Norris, 2001; Wilson et al., 2002; Norris et al., 2002; Pearson et al., 2001).
-These studies show that foraminifers recovered from sections with clay-rich lithologies and/or shallow burial depths exhibit a distinctive "glassy" taphonomy similar to fauna recovered from modern-day sediment traps.
-This Cretaceous material includes epipelagic fauna that yield tropical δ^{18} O SSTs that match or, in some cases, exceed those measured today, thereby suggesting a thermal response to greenhouse forcing in the tropics.
+Many artifacts plague existing records of tropical SST, including their extremely low resolution, resolution misidentification of true surface surface-dwelling species of foraminifers, foraminifers and the susceptibility of epipelagically secreted calcite to early diagenetic alteration in favor of artificially low SSTs (Douglas and Savin, 1975; Killingley, 1983; Schrag et al., 1995).
+Recent studies demonstrate that, under the correct geological circumstances, ancient carbonates (even highly metastable minerals) can be remarkably well-well preserved and yield δ18O SSTs for the tropics that are significantly warmer than those provided by diagenetically suspect material (Wilson and Opdyke, 1996; Norris and Wilson, 1998; Wilson and Norris, 2001; Wilson et al., 2002; Norris et al., 2002; Pearson et al., 2002).
+These studies show that foraminifers recovered from sections with clay-rich lithologies and/or shallow burial depths, depths exhibit a distinctive "glassy" taphonomy similar to fauna recovered from modern-day sediment traps.
+This Cretaceous material includes epipelagic fauna that yield tropical δ18O SSTs that match or, in some cases, exceed those measured today, thereby suggesting a thermal response to greenhouse forcing in the tropics.

-The concept of a greenhouse mid- to Late Cretaceous Period is well supported by models of Earth's tectonic history.
+The concept of a 'greenhouse' greenhouse mid- to Late Cretaceous Period period is well supported by models of Earth's tectonic history.
 These models indicate that the mid- to Late Cretaceous was a time of exceptional rates of seafloor spreading and intraplate volcanism.
 This pulse in global oceanic crustal production is hypothesized to have caused increases in the levels of atmospheric carbon dioxide and global sea levels via increases in global oceanic ridge volumes, magmatic outgassing, and metamorphic decarbonation reactions (Schlanger et al., 1981; Larson, 1991; Berner, 1994; Larson and Erba, 1999).
 Fundamental problems, however, remain in terms of our understanding of these Cretaceous environments and their Paleogene equivalents.

-One problem concerns our understanding of Cretaceous climate change at tectonic timescales.
-Maximum rates of Cretaceous-Cenozoic ocean crust cycling and, therefore, inferred atmospheric carbon dioxide levels are thought to have occurred during Aptian/Albian time (Larson, 1991; Larson and Erba, 1999), but this significantly predates Cretaceous climatic optima as perceived from mineralogical evidence and existing δ^{18} O paleothermometric records (Fig. F6.).
-One explanation for this discrepancy, consistent with the timing of peak Cretaceous-Cenozoic sea level (also Turonian), is that subducted crust and/or dating problems within the Cretaceous magnetic superchron (Superchron C34n) act to obscure a "hidden" Turonian pulse in ocean crust cycling (Wilson et al., 2002).
-Alternatively, the mismatch is real evidence of some other factor influencing CO2 and/or SST (e.g., higher rates of CaCO3 subduction) (Kump, 2002) during the Turonian relative to the Aptian-Albian (Wilson et al., 2002).
+One problem concerns our understanding of Cretaceous climate change at tectonic timescalestimescales.
+Maximum rates of Cretaceous-Cenozoic ocean crust cycling and therefore and, therefore, inferred atmospheric carbon dioxide levels are thought to occur-have occurred during Aptian/ Albian time (Larson, 1991; Larson and Erba, 1999)-), but this significantly predates Cretaceous climatic optima as perceived from mineralogical evidence (Kemper-Kemper, 1986) and existing $d^{18}O$ - $\delta{18}O$ paleothermometric records (Fig. F6.).
+One explanation for this discrepancy, consistent with the timing of peak Cretaceous-Cenozoic sea level (also Turonian), is that subducted crust and/or dating problems within the Cretaceous magnetic super chron superchron (Superchron C34n) act to obscure a '"hidden'-" Turonian pulse in ocean-ocean crust cycling (Wilson et al., 2002).
+Alternatively, the mismatch is real evidence of some other factor influencing CO2 and/or SST (e.g., higher rates of CaCO3 subductionsubduction) (Kump, 2001) during the Turonian relative to the Aptian--Albian (Wilson et al., 2002).